pbrisbin/yago/README.md

 where `handle_error` does whatever you need, or simply `exit`s.

 `yago`'s `stdout` can be silenced if you want to print your own errors.
-The message it *would* print (minus the "yago: error: " prefix) will be exported as `$ERRSTR` for your use.
-The non-zero exit status is also exported as `$ERRNO` in case that's useful too.
+The non-zero exit status is meaningful (a list will be added here soon).

 Note: when `yago` sees an `-h` or `--help` option, it will print the help message on `stderr`, "exit 1" on `stdout`, and still exits with a